-An H2/P2 rated pilot may launch if supervised by an official USHPA observer.
+An H2/P2 rated pilot may launch if supervised by observer or approved mentor.

-An H2/P2 rated pilot may launch if supervised by an H4/P4 or higher rated pilot that is not an observer if the H2/P2 pilot previously launched here and the official observer gave permission to the H2/P2 pilot to launch while supervised by an H4/P4 or higher rated pilot.
+An H2/P2 rated pilot may launch if supervised by an H4/P4 or higher rated pilot that is not an observer or mentor if the H2/P2 pilot previously launched here and the official observer or mentor gave permission to the H2/P2 pilot to launch while supervised by an H4/P4 or higher rated pilot.

 Do not land in the old dome field, this is now a horse farm.